Emil R. Unanue: Education and early career

 Emil Unanue received his doctorate from the University of Havana (Cuba) in 1960.
 He then immigrated to the United States and studied briefly at the University of Pittsburgh.
 Following that experience, Unanue was a postdoctoral research fellow at the Scripps Clinic and Research Foundation, now The Scripps Research Institute in La Jolla, California.
 With his mentor, Dr. Frank J. Dixon, he made a series of contributions to the field of renal pathophysiology by examining the immune basis of glomerulonephritis.
 Unanue then joined the group headed by Dr. Brigitte Askonas at the National Institute for Medical Research at Mill Hill in London.

 Together, Unanue & Askonas made the seminal observation that macrophages did not completely catabolize antigens, foreshadowing development of the field of antigen processing and presentation.
 In 1970, Unanue was given an appointment in the Department of Pathology at Harvard Medical School, where he quickly rose through the academic ranks to become the Mallinckrodt Professor of Immunopathology in 1974.

 While at Harvard University, he and his colleagues made observations in the areas of immunoglobulin capping on B cells and host defenses to bacteria such as Listeria monocytogenes.
 That work culminated in the conclusion that MHC molecules mediate the display of processed peptides to T cells.

 Work at Washington University in St. Louis, Missouri

 From 1985 to 2006, Unanue was the chairman of pathology and immunology and Mallinckrodt Professor at Washington University School of Medicine.
 He was preceded in that position by Dr. Paul Eston Lacy, and succeeded by Dr. Herbert "Skip" Virgin.
-Unanue's current research focuses on the molecular mechanisms of antigen processing, the immunological basis of autoimmune diabetes, and immune responses to intracellular bacteria.
+Unanue's research focused on the molecular mechanisms of antigen processing, the immunological basis of autoimmune diabetes, and immune responses to intracellular bacteria.

+Illness and death

+Unanue developed a malignant brain tumor, glioblastoma multiforme, in 2020.
+He died of that disease in 2022.